-For the three months ended March 31, 2024, the \$125 million increase related to the change in average variable power cost per MWh was driven by a 39% increase in the average cost of purchased power and a 28% increase in the average cost for the Company's own generation, driven primarily by higher physical power and natural gas prices due to severe weather events in the quarter.
-The \$51 million increase related to total system load was driven by higher wholesale sales.
-The change due to total system load was comprised of a 22% increase in deliveries of energy obtained from purchased power, and a 6% increase in the Company's own generation.
+For the nine months ended September 30, 2024, the \$86 million increase related to the change in average variable power cost per MWh was driven by a 5% increase in the average cost of purchased power and a 18% increase in the average cost for the Company's own generation, driven primarily by higher physical power and natural gas prices due to severe weather events in the first quarter.
+The \$151 million increase related to total system load was comprised of an 21% increase of energy obtained from purchased power primarily due to the addition of capacity under two purchased hydro contracts in 2024, and a 6% increase in the Company's own generation primarily due to the addition of Clearwater in 2024.